ucd-cws/calvin-network-data/export/nodejs/README.md

   - /path/to/install/dir/HEC/HEC-DSSVue/lib;

 These requirements have been bundled into a [windows runtime](#calvin-hec-runtime).
-The command line tool will automatically run the java code via wine in OS X and Linus.
+The command line tool will automatically run the java code via wine in OS X and Linux.
 So make sure you have wine installed if you are not using windows.

 ### Linux / OS X